-The risk-management process shall include the calculation of the global exposure of the Company.
+The risk-management process shall include the calculation of the global exposure of the Company and each Sub-Fund.
 Such calculation may be performed using either the commitment approach, the relative or absolute Valued-at-Risk ("VaR") approach, or any other advanced risk measurement methodologies as may be appropriate and which shall be applied in accordance with the most recent applicable guidelines of the European Securities and Markets Authority ("ESMA").